reactioncommerce/proxy-traefik/docs/SimpleDeploymentGuide.md

 **Preparing the Linux host**

 In this guide a DigitalOcean node will be used to host the Reaction Platform.
 If you don't yet have an account, create one at [digitalocean.com](https://digitalocean.com).
-Once you are signed into your account, create a new droplet using the Ubuntu 18.4 image with at least 1GB of RAM and then follow the instruction [here](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04) to prepare the host.
+Once you are signed into your account, create a new droplet using the Ubuntu 18.4 image with at least 2GB of RAM and then follow the instruction [here](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04) to prepare the host.
 Enable DigitalOcean's [free firewall](https://www.digitalocean.com/docs/networking/firewalls/) and add inbound rules for SSH, HTTP, HTTPS and add your droplet to the firewall.

 Next, install Make, Docker and Docker Compose.

-Install make by executing: `sudo apt install build-essential`
+Install make by executing: `sudo apt-get update && sudo apt install build-essential`

 Enable swap file by following instructions [here](https://www.cyberciti.biz/faq/linux-add-a-swap-file-howto/) use at least 4GB.